Wintermute0110/AEL-asset-library/README.md

 a backup in the event you have to rebuild your mediacenter setup for some reason (emulator upgrade, AEL addon updgrade, Kodi upgrade, hard disk crash, etc.).

+Contributions to the AEL Asset Library repository are welcomed and encouraged.

 ## The Category and Launcher NFO files ##